colebaty/scripts/cpp_to_rtf.md

 # CPP_TO_RTF

-I wrote this script to autoate a task I was having to do for my Intro to C++ class.
+I wrote this script to automate a task I was having to do for my Intro to C++ class.

 We were having to submit source code in `.cpp` and `.rtf` formats.
 I learned later in the semester that this was because the `.rtf` files were fed into a